Roseahmed/shopping_Cart/README.md

 # Note You have to insert the data in mongodb database locally to perform the cart operation as products are fetch from backend

-# Steps to insert product in mongodb database locally
+# Steps to insert products in mongodb database locally

 1. open mongodb shell by typing command mongo/mongosh
 2. switch the dbs by typing command use productDb